-Brief description of the project Construction of houses.
-Brief description of Natura 2000 site The River Suck Callows SPA has been designated for: Whooper Swan ( Cygnus cygnus ) [A038] Wigeon (Anas penelope) [A050] Golden Plover ( Pluvialis apricaria ) [A140] Lapwing (Vanellus vanellus) [A142] Greenland White-fronted Goose (Anser albifrons flavirostris) [A395] Wetland and Waterbirds [A999] Assessment criteria Describe the individual elements of Run-off from the proposed works could enter the aquatic environment. the project (either along or along with other projects) likely to give rise to impacts on the Natura 2000 site Describe any likely impacts of the The size and scale of the operation is reasonably small. project (either alone or in There is no land-take involved. combination with other projects) on The works are 1.5km from Natura 2000 site the Natura 2000 site by virtue of: There are no resource requirements.
+Brief description of the project Renovations of buildings.

+Brief description of Natura 2000 site The River Suck Callows SPA has been designated for:

+Whooper Swan (Cygnus cygnus) [A038]

+Wigeon (Anas penelope) [A050]

+Golden Plover (Pluvialis apricaria) [A140]

+Lapwing (Vanellus vanellus) [A142]

+Greenland White-fronted Goose (Anser albifrons flavirostris) [A395]

+Wetland and Waterbirds [A999]

+Assessment criteria

+Describe the individual elements of Run-off from the proposed works could enter the aquatic environment.

+the project (either along or along with

+other projects) likely to give rise to

+impacts on the Natura 2000 site

+Describe any likely impacts of the The size and scale of the operation is reasonably small.

+project (either alone or in There is no land-take involved.

+combination with other projects) on The works are c.
+500m from Natura 2000 site

+the Natura 2000 site by virtue of: There are no resource requirements.

 Size and scale There will be no other emissions.

-Land-take Excavation required for building, but outside Natura 2000 site(s) Distance from Natura 2000 site Transportation involves importation of building materials. or key features of the site Approximately 18 months.
-Resource requirements (e.g. water abstraction) Emissions (land, water, air) Excavations requirements Transportation requirements Duration of operation Other Describe any likely changes to the site There will be no reduction in Natura 2000 habitat area. arising as a result of: There will be no disturbance to key species Reduction of habitat area Habitat/species fragmentation will not occur as outside any Natura 2000 Disturbance to key species site.
-Habitat or species fragmentation There will be no reduction in species density.
-Reduction in species density There are no expected changes in the conservation value of the site e.g. Changes in key indicators of designated habitats and species will not be affected. conservation value (e.g. water No impact on climate change quality) Climate change
+Land-take Excavation required for building, but outside Natura 2000 site(s)

+Distance from Natura 2000 site Transportation involves importation of building materials.

+or key features of the site Approximately 18 months.

+Resource requirements (e.g. Approximately 18 months.

+water abstraction)

+• Emissions (land, water, air)

+Excavations requirements

+Transportation requirements

+Duration of operation

+Other

+Describe any likely changes to the site There will be no reduction in Natura 2000 habitat area.

+arising as a result of: There will be no disturbance to key species

+Reduction of habitat area Habitat/species fragmentation will not occur as outside any Natura 200

+Disturbance to key species site.

+Habitat or species fragmentation

+. ,

+• There are no expected changes in the conservation value of the site e.g designated habitate and species will not be affected.

+Changes in key indicators of designated habitats and species will not be affected.

+conservation value (e.g. water No impact on climate change

+quality)

+Climate change